nordic-institute/X-Road/development/k8s/charts/ds-https-keystore/README.md

 publishes (`cacerts`, a JRE-copy JKS, matching compose), and the `ds_https_keystore` role replicates the Secret into every Security Server namespace listed in `security_server_instances`.

+The owned Jetty TLS module (develop #3746) reads DS-HTTPS material exclusively from OpenBao at `tls/ds-https`, not from this Secret — the `ds_https_keystore` role additionally seeds the same cert/key into every Security Server namespace's OpenBao (a one-shot Job per namespace, using that namespace's own `xroad-token`) after replicating the Secret.
+The Central Server needs no such seeding step: it runs its own private in-pod OpenBao, self-seeded by the dev image's own supervisord entry (`seed-ds-https-vault-secret.sh`) from this Secret's `-cert.pem`/`-key.pem` files — which is why both PEM files, not just the PKCS12/JKS artifacts, ride along in the Secret.

 ## 3. SAN set